My Favorite Christmas Tree Skirts and Tree Collars

 You can learn how to make this at DIY Christmas Tree Collar.

-Tree collars are a newer trend that has gained popularity for their clean lines and the polished look they provide.
+Tree collars are a newer trend that has gained popularity for their clean lines and polished look.

 Types of Christmas Tree Collars

 Basket Collars: Woven tree collars add a cozy, homey feel and work beautifully with rustic or bohemian holiday themes.
-There are a lot of wonderful wicker tree collars.
+There are many wonderful wicker tree collars.

 Metal Collars: Galvanized metal collars can lean towards a farmhouse look or be painted and embellished for a more contemporary or industrial aesthetic.